snabbco/snabb/src/program/l2vpn/README.md

       container bridge {
         description
           "The configuration for the bridge module associated with the VPLS to which all pseudowires and attachment circuits are connected.
 The bridge module will not be created if the VPLS only contains a single pseusowire and a single attachment circuit.
 In that case, the pseudowire is connected directly to the attachment circuit.

            As a mechanism for loop prevention, the bridge enforces a split-horizon policy on all ports to which a pseudowire
            connects: packets arriving from a pseudowire are never forwarded to any other pseudowire.
 As a consequence, the pseudowires that make up a VPLS are required to form a full mesh.";

         choice type {
+          default learning;
           case flooding {
             leaf flooding {
               type empty;